theforeman/puppet-pulpcore/README.md

 Only supported version.

+At lest pulpcore 3.14.8-2 (and matching plugins) should be used, as this version introduced virtual package names that are used in this module.

 ## Installation layout

 Pulpcore doesn't mandate a specific layout so this module creates and manages this.
 There are some constraints, mostly due to SELinux support.